Yelp/elastalert/docs/source/ruletypes.rst

 This should result in 2 alerts: One containing alice's two events, sent at ``2016-09-20T00:10:00`` and one containing bob's one event sent at ``2016-09-20T00:16:00``

-For aggregations, there can sometimes be a large number of documents present in the viewing medium (email, jira ticket, etc..).
+For aggregations, there can sometimes be a large number of documents present in the viewing medium (email, Jira ticket, etc..).
 If you set the ``summary_table_fields`` field, ElastAlert 2 will provide a summary of the specified fields from all the results.

 For example, if you wish to summarize the usernames and event_types that appear in the documents so that you can see the most relevant fields at a quick glance, you can set::